If you are affected by anything you read here, you can talk to us.

 Spiking someone in order to commit a sexual offence against them is a serious crime – no matter whether any sexual offence took place.
 It carries a maximum sentence of 10 years in prison in England and Wales.

 If the perpetrator also committed a sexual offence against the person they spiked, they will face additional sentences.

 It doesn’t matter what a victim or survivor was wearing or doing before the spiking took place.
 It also doesn’t matter if they were drinking or ‘on’ drugs – or what quantities of alcohol or drugs they had chosen to consume beforehand.

 No-one ever deserves or asks to be spiked.
 100% of the blame, shame and responsibility lies with the perpetrator or perpetrators.

 What is ‘date rape’?

-So-called ‘date rape’ is when someone rapes, sexually assaults or sexually abuses someone after spiking them.
+So-called ‘date rape’ is when someone carries out rape or another form of sexual violence or abuse against another person after spiking them.
 It is also sometimes referred to as ‘drug or alcohol-facilitated sexual assault’.

 The term ‘date rape’ refers to the fact that some perpetrators spike their victims while on dates with them or after meeting them on nights out.

-BUT, spiking and sexual violence can also be committed by a stranger or someone known to the victim in another way.
+BUT, spiking and sexual violence or abuse can also be committed by a stranger or someone known to the victim in another way.
 For example:

 - an ex-partner